Chamindu36/Chamindu36/README.md

   <h2>About Me</h2>
 </div>

 - :telescope: Hi there!
-I'm a seasoned software engineer with over 3+ years of experience in the industry.
+I'm a Associate Tech lead with over 3+ years of experience in the industry.
 I have a passion for building high-quality, scalable, and user-friendly applications.
 My expertise lies in Java, Node.js and Go technologies and I have a proven track record of delivering successful projects.
 I'm constantly learning and staying up-to-date with the latest advancements in my field.
 Feel free to take a look at my portfolio and connect with me on LinkedIn.
 I'm always open to new opportunities and would love to hear from you!

 <br>